 Authentic people are not easily tempted to adjust their opinions or beliefs.
-This does not mean that they are not open to new ideas and input.
-They immerse themselves in a subject, form an opinion and will hold on to it as long as the opposite is not proven.
+It does not mean that they are not open to new ideas and input.
+They immerse themselves in a subject, form an opinion, and will hold on to it as long as the opposite is not proven.
 Regardless of what others think and think.

 Many governments have fallen thanks to authentic leaders.
 They disagreed with the policy and - often against the will of large crowds - took up the fight against injustice.
 José Mujica is such a person.
 He fought against the dictatorship in the eighties in Uruguay.
-In spite of the fact that many people adored the dictator and gave him 12 years in prison, he stuck to his opinion.
+Even though many people adored the dictator and gave him 12 years in prison, he stuck to his opinion.
 In 2010 he became the new president of Uruguay because of his firmness and consistency in what he believes in.

 Credibility and authenticity among leaders

-The same José Mujica who was imprisoned for 12 years has become known as the poorest president in the world.
+The same José Mujica, who was imprisoned for 12 years, has become known as the poorest president in the world.
 He is often interviewed and likes to talk about how modestly he lives with his wife.
-Everything he says about living modestly comes from every single fibre of his body.
+Everything he says about living modestly comes from every single fiber of his body.
 More authenticity is scarce in the world.

 Can you act authenticity?

-Very good actors can come across as very authentic.
+Outstanding actors can come across as very authentic.
 But especially when it comes to movies of people who really existed, you can see the difference.
-Actor Ben Kingsley played Ghandi in the film of the same name.
-He played the role brilliantly, but if you put the film footage of the real Ghandi next to it, you can see just that little difference that made Ghandi truly authentic.
+Actor Ben Kingsley played Gandhi in the film of the same name.
+He played the role brilliantly, but if you put the film footage of the real Gandhi next to it, you can see just that little difference that made Gandhi genuinely authentic.